Kurt Andersen: Literary works

-In 2017, he published Fantasyland: How America Went Haywire: A 500-Year History, which explains American society's peculiar susceptibility to falsehoods and illusions, and how that eventually led to Trump's election and the transformation of the Republican Party and the right in general.
-(Random House) Excerpts from Fantasyland appeared as a cover story in The Atlantic, and in Slate.
+In 2017, he published Fantasyland: How America Went Haywire: A 500-Year History (Random House), which examines American society's historical susceptibility to falsehoods and illusions, tracing how this trait influenced Trump's election and the transformation of the Republican Party.
+Excerpts from Fantasyland appeared as a cover story in The Atlantic, and in Slate.
 Fantasyland, which the New York Times Book Review called "a great revisionist history of America," reached #3 on the New York Times nonfiction bestseller list.

-In August 2020, he published Evil Geniuses: The Unmaking of America, another New York Times bestseller that Andersen described as a "companion" to Fantasyland, a "de facto volume two in my history of the fuckening of America."
-Evil Geniuses examines the coordinated efforts to achieve conservative economic and political changes in the United States from the 1970s through 2020, and discusses how the resulting unfettered laissez-faire approach to capitalism has produced an extreme level of economic inequality and disempowered majority.
+In August 2020, he published Evil Geniuses: The Unmaking of America, which Andersen described as a companion volume to Fantasyland.
+Evil Geniuses examines coordinated efforts to enact conservative economic and political shifts in the United States from the 1970s through 2020, discussing how the resulting unfettered laissez-faire approach to capitalism produced extreme economic inequality.
+It reached #7 on the Times nonfiction bestseller list.

-The film director Steven Soderbergh initiated conversations with Andersen about Evil Geniuses when it was published, which led to the two of them co-creating Command Z, a satirical sci-fi series starring Michael Cera, Liev Schreiber and Roy Wood Jr. Soderbergh directed the eight episodes, which were released in July 2023 on his web site; all proceeds are going to charity.
+Written and directed as a narrative extension of the themes explored in Evil Geniuses, Andersen co-created the 2023 satirical sci-fi web series Command Z with director Steven Soderbergh.
+The series, starring Michael Cera, Liev Schreiber, and Roy Wood Jr., centers on operatives from a dystopian 2050 who travel back in time via corporate wormholes to instill empathy in historical figures.
+By reframing his sociopolitical diagnoses as speculative fiction, Andersen and Soderbergh used the project to satirize corporate culture and explore the mechanics of averting societal collapse.
+Released in July 2023 on Soderbergh's website with all proceeds directed to charity, the eight-episode series is now freely viewable.

+In August 2026, Random House published Andersen's fifth novel, The Breakup, which extends his sociopolitical commentary into near-future dystopian satire.
+Set in 2045 during the aftermath of a second American civil war that has fractured the nation into redrawn borders like the "Free American Republic," the story follows a couple navigating an AI-saturated society while living on opposite sides of the national divide.
+By mirroring America's ideological unraveling through the dissolution of a twenty-three-year marriage during a cross-country college tour with their teenage daughter, the novel explores whether a fractured nation’s relationship is recoverable.

 Personal life

-Andersen lives in New York City with his wife, author Anne Kreamer.
+Andersen lives in New York City and Cornwall, Connecticut with his wife, author Anne Kreamer.
 They have two daughters, Katherine Kreamer Andersen and Lucy Kreamer Andersen.
+At age 32, he was diagnosed with type 1 diabetes.